-PS: If you do make this dish, don’t forget to tag me on Instagram (@lazycatkitchen).
-I love seeing your take on my recipes.
+PS: If you make this vegan katsu curry, don’t forget to tag me on Instagram as @lazycatkitchen and use the #lazycatkitchen hashtag.
+I love seeing your takes on my recipes!

 - serves: 4

 - 1 sweet potato, peeled

 - about ½ cup all purpose flour / rice flour for GF version

 - about 1 cup gelatinous aquafaba*, homemade or from a tin of chickpeas